-2021 was quite the year for the travel industry!
+The 2020's have been quite the time for the travel industry!

 As we start to see a significant uptick in travel bookings, we decided to ask the question: